How to Convert a Provisional Patent to a Non-Provisional Application

 Conduct a Prior Art Search

-- Understand what has already been patented.
+- understand what has already been disclosed

 Pay the Required Filing Fees

-USPTO fees depend on the following factors:
+USPTO filing fees can depend on factors such as:

-- Number of claims in the application
+- the structure of the application

 Submit Your Application